dannysu/hakyll-blog/posts/2013-06-14-evolution-of-box.markdown

 Just like when I was working on Windows Phone I love the feeling of having something tangible in my hands.
-Smartphone does that for me, and in this case the AvidTap feels awesome.
+Smartphone does that for me, and in this case the AvidTap box feels awesome.
 It's even a physical thing that I can show my parents.

 <br>